Orange County Workplace Injury Attorney

 A subcontractor at a California Tesla plant suffered a broken jaw when a piece of equipment hit him.
 A teenager was run over and killed by paving equipment during work to resurface a church parking lot in northern California.
 Farmworkers working in southern California’s agriculture industry have suffered heatstroke and even death working in hot weather.
 Who’s to blame for these and other on-the-job injuries?

-In California, workers’ compensation is a “no fault” benefits system.
-That means that regardless of who is to blame for the conditions leading to an injury—even if it’s the injured person—the workers’ comp insurance can be used to pay for medical and related expenses.
-However, other parties may be at fault, and pursuing a workers’ comp claim does not impact your ability to sue anyone other than your employer for personal injury.
+In California, workers’ compensation operates as a “no fault” benefits system.
+This means that regardless of who is responsible for the conditions leading to an injury, even if it’s the injured person, workers’ comp insurance can be used to cover medical and related expenses.
+However, other parties may also be at fault, and filing a workers’ comp claim does not affect your right to sue anyone other than your employer for personal injury.

 Those who are responsible for workplace injuries often are: